LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       Most critics regard the D’Orsay’s version as the best.
 The final version is in a private collection, having been bought by the Qatar Royal Family for a [world record](https://impressionistarts.com/most-expensive-impressionist-paintings.html) $259 million in 2011.
+    sideGalleryImages:
+      - imageTitle: Paul Cezanne is probably most famous for his Card Players series of paintings
+        imageUrl: /assets/10-paintings-paul-cezanne-card-players-wine.jpg
+      - imageTitle: Exhibited at the Salon des Beaux Arts in 1882, it received a second class medal
+        imageUrl: /assets/10-paintings-paul-cezanne-card-players-white-pipe.jpg
+      - imageTitle: It is a fascinating work of the eponymous popular Parisian nightclub.
+        imageUrl: /assets/10-paintings-paul-cezanne-three-card-players.jpg
   - textTitle: Boulevard Montmatre (Pissarro, 1897)
     text: >-
       ### Pissarro may not be the most famous impressionist.
 But he was the glue